Privacy Policy

 e) Cookies

-8) Data collection in the context of visiting our offers on other platforms/social media
+8. Data collection when you visit our offers on other platforms/social media

-9) Data collection on the use of ISOE cloud services
+9. Data collection through the use of ISOE cloud services

 As the operator of this website, we take the protection of your personal data very seriously.
-We treat your personal data confidentially and in accordance with the statutory data protection regulations and this data protection declaration.
+We treat your personal data confidentially and in accordance with the statutory data protection regulations and this privacy policy.

-When you use this website, various personal data are collected.
-Personal data are data that can be used to identify you personally.
+When you use this website, various personal data is collected.
+Personal data is data that can be used to identify you personally.
 This privacy policy explains what data we collect and what we use it for.
 It also explains how and for what purpose this is done.

 a) Responsible body